davetron5000/wtf-is-a-webpack/markdown/testing.md

 [jasmine]: https://jasmine.github.io

 First, we'll add it to our `package.json`.
 We'll use `yarn add` again, but pass `-D` which means "this is a development dependency".
-That's important because when we get around to shipping our awesome Markdown converter to production, we don't need our development dependencies to be part of that.
+That's important because when we get around to shipping our awesome Markdown previewer to production, we don't need our development dependencies to be part of that.

 !SH yarn add -D jasmine